top of page

 By daring to step outside the narrow confines of socially-accepted logic and by questioning the inherited stories we tell ourselves, we reopen our eyes to the profound nature of our immediate reality.
 The world is not the dry, cynical place depicted in the daily news cycle.
 It is a complex, evolving, and miraculous place beyond our understanding.

-The first step is simple.
-Unplug from the noise.
-Turn off the screens - please turn off Corporate News, in particular - step away from the buildings, and tech, and the man made structures.
+Turn off the screens - turn off Corporate News, in particular - step away from the buildings, and tech, and the man made structures.
 Go somewhere that we might call nature - where trees grow and water streams.
-Notice how things aren't boxy; things are wiggly and wavy, always moving, always evolving.
+Notice how things aren't boxy; things are wiggly and wavy, always moving, eating, evolving.

 Allow yourself to tell a bigger story about who you are and what this all is.